What To Do When You Worry About Yourself Too Much

 What Does It Mean To Worry About Yourself Too Much?

 There's nothing wrong with taking reasonable precautions with your health.
 Worrying constantly about every minor discomfort or unexpected feeling isn't the same as taking precautions, though.
 Taking precautions might mean quitting smoking or starting an exercise program.
 Worrying is different.
-Instead of protecting you from poor health, it actually can cause health problems.

 What Is Worry?